amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   Note that the file used to express this labeled set may be in any Amanzi-supported mesh format (the mesh format is specified in the parameters for this option).
 The `"entity`" parameter may be necessary to specify a unique set.
-For example, an exodus file requires `"Cell`", `"Face`" or `"Node`" as well as a label (which is an integer).
+For example, an Exodus file requires `"Cell`", `"Face`" or `"Node`" as well as a label (which is an integer).
 The resulting region will have the dimensionality associated with the entities in the indicated set.

+  By defintition, "Labeled Set" region is applicable only to the unstructured version of Amanzi.

-  Amanzi supports `"Region: Labeled Set`" regions in the following
+  Currently, Amanzi-U only supports mesh files in the Exodus II format.

-  formats: `"Structured`" (example), `"Exodus II`" (example).
-Note that the format of the labeled set file does not have to match that of the `"Mesh Framework`" selected in the `"Mesh`" section.
+* `"Region: Color Function`" defines a region based a specified integer color, `"Value`", in a structured color function file, `"File`".
+The format of the color function file is given below in the "Tabulated function file format" section.
+As shown in the file, the color values may be specified at the nodes or cells of the color function grid.
+A computational cell is assigned the 'color' of the data grid cell containing its cell centroid (cell-based colors) or the data grid nearest its cell-centroid (node-based colors).
+Computational cells sets are then built from all cells with the specified color `"Value`".

+  In order to avoid, gaps and overlaps in specifying materials, it is strongly recommended that regions be defined using a single color function file.

 * Surface files contain labeled triangulated face sets.
 The user is responsible for ensuring that the intersections with other surfaces